-The stunning Northumberland Coast is my favourite location for landscape photography and so I’m really excited to be putting on this new workshop.
+The stunning Northumberland Coast is my favourite location for landscape photography and so I’m really excited to be putting on these new workshops in 2018.
 With its amazing castles, rugged dramatic geology and golden beaches it certainly provides one of the most photogenic stretches of coastline in the UK.

 Our itinerary is likely to include most of the following: Bamburgh Castle, Dunstanburgh Castle from the North and the South, Holy Island & Lindisfarne, Craster, Cullernose Point, Howick, Amble Pier and Alnwick Castle.
 We are at the mercy of the weather for beautiful conditions and colourful skies but over the 3 days we'll enjoy 2 sunrises and 3 sunsets and so we'll have the chance of some lovely light at fantastic locations.

 We will meet in Bamburgh early afternoon on day 1 and we'll finish after sunset on day 3.
 Because of the long journey there is the option to book an extra night B&B on either end of the workshop at an extra £55 per night.

 Overnight accommodation will be either at the Glororum Guesthouse or the Victoria Hotel in Bamburgh.
 We will head out for dawn each morning and return for a cooked breakfast.
 In order to keep costs as low as possible lunches and evening meals are not included in the price although we will stop for lunch breaks and visit a local restaurant (where you can choose how much to spend) in the evenings.